Dinara-Sy/Dinara-Sy/README.md

 <p> I'm Dinara, QA Manual and Automation Engineer. <br>

-  - I have  experience in creating QA Documentation and Automation scripts.<br>
+  - I have  experience in creating QA Documentation <br>
+ and Automation scripts.<br>
   - I like my job, I like sports and traveling!❤️ </p>

 <h2>Education</h2>